Event Date: Friday, April 25 to Friday, April 25, 2014

 Location: Rayburn House Office Building, Room 2237, Washington, DC

 Program Description: Nearly twenty years ago, Congress created a statutory framework for asbestos bankruptcy trusts to shield manufacturers from additional tort liability and provide a fund for new claims.
 Today, questions and criticism regarding the transparency surrounding claims and controversial duplicate payments have led to calls for reform; responses include the Furthering Asbestos Claim Transparency Act (FACT Act) as well as laws passed by the states of Wisconsin, Oklahoma, and Ohio.
 Moreover, recent developments in pending asbestos bankruptcy proceedings have raised similar concerns about the claims estimation process.

-On April 25, 2014 the Law & Economics Center will host a discussion of these transparency issues.
-We hope you will join us.
+On April 25, 2014 the Law & Economics Center hosted a discussion of these transparency issues.
+Thank you for joining us.

 Michael D. Green

 Williams Distinguished Chair in Law, Wake Forest University School of Law